-The notice of award (CD-450) is signed by the Department of Commerce Grants Officer and is the authorizing document.
-It is generally provided by overnight delivery to the appropriate business office of the recipient organization.
+The notice of award (CD-450) is executed by the Department of Commerce Grants Officer and is the authorizing document.
+It is generally provided electronically via the Grants Online system to the Authorized Representative of the recipient organization.
+The Authorized Representative for the successful applicant will receive instructions from MBDA on how to access the Grants Online system to accept the award.